Lecrapouille/gdcef/addons/gdcef/demos/README.md

 ## Demo 00: Multiple CEF browsers in 2D

 A demo showing a 2D GUI with multiple CEF browser tabs.
-No mouse and keyboard events are managed.
-A timer is loading URLs one by one.
+Only mouse and keyboard events for the left browser are managed since a timer is loading URLs one by one for the right one.

 ![Screenshot](2D/icon.png)